 Dear Design Doctor

-The Design Doctor is Patricia van den Akker, Director of The Design Trust:
+The Design Doctor for this real-life question is Patricia van den Akker, Director of The Design Trust:

 This might come as a surprise to you, but at this beginning stage you will probably need to spend around half of your time on marketing your work.